 Around 90% of hepatoblastomas occur before the age of 4 years, with a median age of 16 months.r There is lack of evidence for earlier stage at diagnosis and/or better prognosis in children who have hepatoblastoma surveillance versus children who present clinically.
 When surveillance is offered abdominal ultrasound is the preferred modality, and most published surveillance guidelines recommend 3 monthly ultrasound until the age of 4 years.r

-Some experts suggest combining ultrasound with alpha-fetoprotein (AFP) measurements, as AFP is secreted in >95% of hepatoblastomas and a rising trend is indicative of a hepatoblastoma.r There is insufficient evidence, however, for earlier stage at diagnosis and better prognosis in those who are screened versus unscreened patients.
-In the paediatric setting, interpreting serum AFP levels is complicated by the wide range and variable concentrations in early infancy.
-In view of the burden of repeated venepuncture and the complexity of interpreting elevated AFP levels, it has been debated whether the benefits of AFP screening in BWS outweigh the drawbacks.rrrr The international consensus group do not recommend AFP screening as there is no evidence of benefit for screening.r
+Some experts suggest combining ultrasound with alpha-fetoprotein (AFP) measurements, as AFP is secreted in >95% of hepatoblastomas and a rising trend is likely to indicate hepatoblastoma development.r However, in the paediatric setting, interpreting serum AFP levels is complicated by the wide normal range and variability in concentrations in early infancy.
+In view of the burden of repeated venepuncture and the complexity of interpreting elevated AFP levels, it has been debated whether the potential benefits of AFP measurements outweigh the drawbacks.rrrr The international consensus group do not recommend AFP measurements as there is no evidence of benefit.r